fidian/presentations/digital-technology-merit-badge/index.md

 Notes:

-This covers both pictures and video, because video is just a lot of pictures.
+This covers both pictures and video, because video is just a lot of pictures with some audio.

 ----